jlvanhulst/salesforce-skills-test/CHALLENGES.md

     *   **Native (Custom Objects):** Create a `Shift__c` object.
 Build a Flow for volunteers to view available shifts and create a `Shift_Assignment__c` record.
     *   **Manual (Low Tech):** Coordinators send email blasts.
 Volunteers reply.
 Admin manually enters data.
 (The "Challenge" here is to automate this away).

+Condsider what kind of connections would make sense for these shifts - ideally volunteer hours would always be part of shift?
+Shifts are local.
+And possible repeating (weekly?)

 ## Advanced Challenges

 ### 4. Member Journey Flow